Last updated: 2026-06-08 ·

 Once Quest and Mac have established a WebRTC connection (via the rendezvous mailbox and STUN), all video frames, input events, and control messages are end-to-end encrypted using DTLS-SRTP (the WebRTC standard).
 Neither we nor any third party can read the contents of this stream.

-2.3 Meta Horizon Platform (In-App Purchase)
+2.3 Meta Horizon Platform (In-App Purchases & Subscriptions)

 2.4 Diagnostic and feedback uploads (opt-in, never automatic)